pisontechnology/dataops_tools/README.md

 There are two csv files that provide examples of how the csv should be formatted for different types of protocols

+# Vulcan Protocol Generator
+This tool takes a csv and creates a json file that can be shared with NEOHUB once downloaded on a phone.
+It supported multiple json versions of the app.

+There is also an example csv file that can be reformatted to suit the needs of a new protocol.